louishenrifranc/ud851-Exercises/README.md

 # Intents
 ### Definition
 * Start an Activity from another Activity (in another app or not).
 It is done by passing messages called Intents.
+Note that further in the tutorial, Intent are also used to start Services, ContentProvider.
 ### Create an Intent
-* To pass to another Activity, you have to create a new intent:
+* To pass to another Activity, you have to create a new ```Intent```:
 ```java
 Intent intent = new Intent(contextFirstActivity, contextNewActivity)
 // A context object is a reference to the activity class (this or .class)
 startActivity(intent);
 ```
 ### Pass and receive data
-* To also pass data, use the method ```i.putExtra("CODE_FOR_RETRIEVAL", dataVariable)```
+* To pass data, the method ```intent.putExtra("CODE_FOR_RETRIEVAL", dataVariable)``` can be used.
+The code is actually is used to retrieve the data later, as seen just next.
 * To receive the data in the new Activity:
 ```java
 Bundle extras = getIntent().getExtras();